Level crossings in the United Kingdom: Gates and barriers

 Some early motor/gearbox driven and electro/hydraulic pedestals/barriers were made by Godwin Warren Engineering (GWE).
-The GWE Mk1 pedestal/barriers were installed at manned controlled barrier (MCB) crossings between the late 1960s to the early 1980s.
+The now-extinct GWE Mk1 pedestal/barriers were installed at manned controlled barrier (MCB) crossings between the late 1960s to the early 1980s, with the last ones removed in Selby, North Yorkshire in 2021.
 The Mk1 pedestals/barrier booms are recognised by the complex clamping arrangement on the pedestal sidearm which hold the aluminium booms and by the pogo-stick fitted to the end of the barrier used to support it in the down position.
 BR Western Region barriers were also installed at around the same time as the GWE barriers, these were hydraulically powered.
 Some were much longer than current electro/hydraulic barriers, but the hydraulics were hard to maintain and had noisy hydraulic pump motors.
 Both these legacy crossing systems has been targeted for renewal in recent years and few examples are now left.
 The standard pedestals/barriers used since the early 1980s are the Mk2 (BR843 specification) type.
-These were originally made by GWE and later by 'Smiths Industries Hydraulics Company', who were re-branded 'SPX Fluid Power' in 2001, and re-branded again to their current name 'SPX Rail Systems' (as of 2005).
+These were originally made by GWE and later by 'Smiths Industries Hydraulics Company' in 1985, who were re-branded 'SPX Fluid Power' in 2001, and re-branded again to their current name 'SPX Rail Systems' (as of 2005).
 The barrier booms are of aluminium and have a simple two bolt fixing which is designed to easily separate without damage should the barrier be hit.
 The booms descend by gravity and raise using an electro/hydraulic power pack mounted in the pedestal.

 As well as these, as mentioned in the first paragraph, the troublesome gates at Redcar were replaced in 2015 with a new, exclusive telescopic sliding gate that slides across the road when a train is due.
-These were fitted with modern red and white reflective stripes as well as the red circle warning a seen on gates almost 100 years ago.
-The gates were implemented as a trial, and their future does not seem good as they have failed a couple of times in recent years.
+These were fitted with modern red and white reflective stripes as well as the red circle warning as seen on gates almost 100 years ago.
+The gates were implemented as a trial, though after two years they also experienced a failure.

 Finally, the most recent tests of not only barriers but barrier system was undertaken at Selby Road level crossing near Doncaster in April 2018.
 These were Bombardier's EBI Gate 2000 barriers (also called the EBI Gate 630) which were used alongside the Bombardier EBI Gate 2000 system.
 These have barrier arms that are safer in the event of them being hit, as they break in set places.
 They also have supporter pogo-sticks at the end of the barrier as did the GWE barriers beforehand.
-Several more of these crossings are due to be fitted and trialled in the north east.
+Several more of these crossings have been fitted in the north east, and improved versions fitted in Surrey in 2025.